Christopher Tsai: Tsai Capital Corporation

 Tsai is president and chief investment officer of Tsai Capital, an SEC-registered, value-oriented investment firm headquartered in New York City and focused on the long-term growth and preservation of capital.
-He founded the company in 1997 at the age of 22 and serves as chairperson of the firm's advisory committee.
+He founded the company in 1997 at the age of 22 and serves as chairperson of the firm's advisory committee.Tsai Capital manages concentrated portfolios of high-quality growth equities for high-net-worth individuals, family offices, and institutions.

+Among the firm’s larger and longer-standing positions has been Tesla, first purchased in early 2020; the holding has been discussed by Tsai in interviews as a multi-year compounder linked to autonomy, robotics, and artificial-intelligence capabilities.Tsai has also maintained exposure to companies associated with serial entrepreneur Brad Jacobs (businessman), beginning with the 2011 investment group that acquired Express-1 Expedited Solutions (later part of XPO) and continuing with later vehicles such as QXO.

+Value Investing 4.0

+In May 2026, Tsai published a white paper titled "Value Investing and the Emerging 4.0", in which he outlined an evolutionary framework for value investing.
+He described Value Investing 4.0 as building on Benjamin Graham's asset-based approach (1.0), the quality and compounding focus of Warren Buffett and Charlie Munger (2.0), and ecosystem/platform models (3.0).
+In this framework, intelligence itself becomes the economic moat (the "edge") and scalable digital labor the core output.
+These capabilities are typically incubated inside profitable platform businesses and require even longer time horizons, probabilistic thinking, and rigorous analysis to distinguish visionary infrastructure from hype.In a July 2026 interview with MarketWatch, Tsai applied the framework to companies such as Tesla and SpaceX, arguing that high current valuations can still represent value when future earnings power is properly considered.

 Media and publications

 Tsai has written for "Investment & Pensions Europe" about art as an alternative investment class, and he is the author of "Back Door to China", published in Worth, in which he favors investment in Chinese contemporary art.
 Bloomberg, L.P. notes that he "has also been interviewed on Bloomberg Radio, China Money Network, Fox Business, [and] The Street.com TV", and "has written extensively about investing in emerging markets".
 Tsai is the author of "Investing in an Age of Disruption", in which Tsai argues that investors continually underestimate the speed at which disruption, or disruptive innovation, transforms business and society.
-Tsai is also the author of "The Power and Challenges of Compounding", in which Tsai states investors should think long-term and recognize that even the most exceptional businesses go through difficult periods and growing pains.In a 2025 interview with Business Insider, Tsai praised Elon Musk, calling him “one of the greatest entrepreneurs of our time” for his innovative leadership at Tesla, SpaceX, and Neuralink, highlighting Musk’s impact on technology and business.
+Tsai is also the author of "The Power and Challenges of Compounding", in which Tsai states investors should think long-term and recognize that even the most exceptional businesses go through difficult periods and growing pains.
+In a 2025 interview with Business Insider, Tsai praised Elon Musk, calling him “one of the greatest entrepreneurs of our time” for his innovative leadership at Tesla, SpaceX, and Neuralink, highlighting Musk’s impact on technology and business.